- + Abiy Ahmed is chilly due to escalation of tensions in Ethiopia.

 - + Tensions are escalating into a war of attrition and humanitarian crisis.

-Why is Abiy Ahmed’s heat level chilly?
+Why is Abiy Ahmed’s heat level cold?

 Answer: He declared victory in Tigray but the situation remains unstable in the region.